Autzen Stadium

+Football stadium in Eugene, Oregon, U.S.

 Autzen Stadium is an outdoor football stadium in Eugene, Oregon, United States.
 Located north of the University of Oregon campus, it is the home field of the Oregon Ducks of the Big Ten Conference.
 Opened in 1967, the stadium has undergone several expansions.
-The official seating capacity is presently 54,000 to 60,000 (with SRO); however, the actual attendance regularly exceeds that figure.
+The official seating capacity is presently 54,000, with standing room to 60,000.
+However, actual attendance is regularly closer to the latter figure.

 History

 Prior to 1967, the Ducks' on-campus stadium was Hayward Field, which they shared with the track and field team.
 However, by the late 1950s, it had become apparent that Hayward Field was no longer suitable for the football team.
 It seated only 22,500 people, making it one of the smallest in the University Division (now Division I), and only 9,000 seats were available to the general public.
 While nearly every seat was protected from the elements, it had little else going for it.
 The stadium was in such poor condition that coaches deliberately kept prospective recruits from seeing it.
 As a result, the Ducks only played three home games per year on campus in most years; with the exception of the annual rivalry game with Oregon State, games that were likely to draw big crowds (against schools like Washington and USC) were played 110 mi north in Portland at the larger Multnomah Stadium.
 With the recognition that the football team had outgrown the campus facility and with popular support to play the entire home schedule in Eugene for the first time in school history, Oregon athletic director Leo Harris led a campaign to build a new stadium on 90 acre on the north bank of the Williamette River that the school had acquired for the purpose in the 1950s on his recommendation.